oVirt/ovirt-site/source/develop/dev-process/unit-testing-utilities/mockconfigrule.html.md

 ## Mocking The Same Config Values for the Entire Test Suite

-The above appoarch is comfortable when each test requires a different configuration, but sometimes, you'd like you entire test-suite to use the same configurations.
-This can be done with a `@Before` annotation, but that would be tedious and repetitive. `MockConfigRule` provides an easier way to do this, in the `@Rule`'s construction tume, using the `mockConfig` static creator, e.g.:
+The above approach is comfortable when each test requires a different configuration, but sometimes, you'd like you entire test-suite to use the same configurations.
+This can be done with a `@Before` annotation, but that would be tedious and repetitive. `MockConfigRule` provides an easier way to do this, in the `@Rule`'s construction time, using the `mockConfig` static creator, e.g.:

     @Rule